knightedcodemonkey/css/README.md

 ### Custom resolver (enhanced-resolve example)

 The built-in walker already leans on [`oxc-resolver`](https://github.com/oxc-project/oxc-resolver), so tsconfig `paths`, package `exports` conditions, and common extension aliases work out of the box.
 If you still need to mirror bespoke behavior (virtual modules, framework-specific loaders, etc.), plug in a custom resolver.
 Here’s how to use [`enhanced-resolve`](https://github.com/webpack/enhanced-resolve):

+> [!TIP]
+> Hash-prefixed specifiers defined in `package.json#imports` resolve automatically—no extra loader or `css()` options required.
+Reach for a custom resolver only when you need behavior beyond what `oxc-resolver` already mirrors.

 ```ts
 import { ResolverFactory } from 'enhanced-resolve'